fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Remove-AzureRmApiManagementCertificate.md

 # Remove-AzureRmApiManagementCertificate

 ## SYNOPSIS
-Removes an API Management certificate.
+Removes an API Management certificate configured for authentication with backend.

 ## SYNTAX